Data-Stream-Processing/payment-card-anomaly-detector/README.md

 ## Anomaly Detection Algorithm for Streaming Data

-The anomaly detection algorithm for streaming data involves using statistical models to continuously monitor and evaluate data points in real-time.
+This anomaly detection algorithm uses the moving average to determine the expected range of values and continuously updates its parameters with each new data point.
+By comparing the current data point to this range and using the ESF, the algorithm can effectively detect and signal anomalies in real-time.
+Proper selection of the normal value range is crucial for balancing sensitivity and stability in anomaly detection.
 Here’s a step-by-step explanation:

 ### 1. Moving Average Calculation